material-motion/material-motion/specifications/runtime/named-plans.md

 This feature enables the registration of *named plans* to a scheduler.
 Named plans can be added and removed by name, enabling fine configuration of a performer's behavior.

+> A named plan cannot have `null` or an empty string as its name.

 Printable tech tree/checklist:

 ![](../../_assets/NamedPlansTechTree.svg)